 Insurance companies may take approximately 60 to 90 days to respond to Biocept’s claims.
 Many times, the insurer’s response to Biocept is that additional information is needed in order to process the claim.
 The billing cycle may repeat itself several times as we respond to the insurer’s inquiries.
 Biocept attempts to collect our claims from your insurance company without involving you in the process.
 As a result, by the time the insurer calculates your financial responsibility and you receive an invoice from Biocept, it may be several months after the date of service.

-Your physician has selected Biocept to test your blood based on our unique tests for cancer biomarkers.
+Your physician has selected Biocept to test your cerebrospinal fluid based on our unique tests for cancer biomarkers.
 Your bill from Biocept usually pertains to a deductible or copayment for the service.

 Biocept utilizes standard reimbursement codes that are recognized by insurance carriers and Medicare.
 Patients will be responsible for any deductible or co-pay outlined by their insurance plan, however Biocept does not balance bill the patient for charges beyond the reasonable and customary fees granted by the insurance provider.
 You doctor or other provider will bill separately for services in addition to any charge from Biocept.